jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 .. _important.ConfigureDefaults:

-**Configure image default fonts and names**
+**Configure Figure default fonts and names**

-“Configure image default fonts and names” in the SAS menu will create panel with some controls common for all tools, like font type & size and how legend names are handled.
+“Configure Figure default fonts and names” in the SAS menu will create panel with some controls common for all tools, like font type & size and how legend names are handled.
 NOTE: Panel controls are applied immediately to all existing panels, graph controls are applied ONLY to the newly created graphs (and only those which were upgraded to this behavior).

 .. index:: DO NOT restore Panel Sizes
            Panel size